In the market to buy the best hardtail you can get your hands on?

 Weighing in at a hair under 9 kg, it’s one of the lightest hardtail mountain bikes you’ll find.
 The weight savings is apparent throughout the bike from its RockShox SID Ultimate Carbon suspension fork to the Reynolds Blacklabel XC 259 carbon wheels, which weigh just 1,400g.

-The Exceed seems to shave off grams in every possible place.
+The Canyon Exceed seems to shave off grams in every possible place.
 You’ll also find carbon construction in the handlebars, seat post, and saddle.

 5. Giant XTC Advanced